gesslar/glpu/doc/wiki/docs/index.md

 gLPU runs on [FluffOS](https://github.com/fluffos/fluffos) and is a derivative of the original LPUniversity mudlib and features a number of improvements and systems.
 It is a work in progress and is not yet feature complete.
+And honestly, it isn't really intended to be.

 ## Installation

 You can
-* download download the latest release from the [releases page](https://github.com/gesslar/glpu/releases/latest), or
+* download the latest release from the
+  [releases page](https://github.com/gesslar/glpu/releases/latest), or
 * clone it from the [gLPU repository](https://github.com/gesslar/glpu).